For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

 An Ayurvedic Spa Experience With Long-Term Promise

 Before you get into this one, know that it’s intended for long-term commitment and not meant as a temporary Band-Aid for thinning hair; users typically see results after 12 weeks.
 The shampoo and conditioner duo is enriched with ingredients like turmeric and amla (a Vitamin C-rich Indian gooseberry that’s supposed to promote hair growth).
 Reviewers state that it does appear to thicken hair with consistent use, but warn that the formula does not work into a lather, which is offputting for some people

 A Vegan Volumizing Duo

 Volumizing conditioners tend to be less dense so as to not weigh the hair down, enabling it to have lightness, lift, and hence, volume.
-But as much as I need my hair to pouf, I also need the highlighted strands to get sufficient hydration.
-My fix has been to use a pre-shampoo mask to help fill in nutritional gaps, much like vitamins do.
-I pop on gobs of this mask for nearly an hour before washing with a volumizing shampoo and conditioner and emerge on the other side with the best of both worlds: A cumulus cloud of hair, and curls that have great definition and spiralization.
+But if you have thinning curly hair, as much as you want it to pouf, you also need to give it sufficient hydration.
+This pre-shampoo mask helps fill in nutritional gaps, much like vitamins do.
+Pop on a glob of this mask before washing with a volumizing shampoo and conditioner and emerge on the other side with the best of both worlds: A cumulus cloud of hair, and curls that have great definition and spiralization.